OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/travis_caching.rst

 .. note::

-    There is one potentially-confusing complication to this whole process of caching of a private item.
-The use of an encrypted variable as described above is not allowed by Travis on pull requests--Travis determines bringing in encrypted variables to be a security vulnerability.
-In other words, encrypted stuff won't work during a PR.
+    Travis pull requests(PRs) are built as the submitting account.
+It is a potential vulnerability for someone to be able to submit a PR and automatically execute something with the OpenMDAO account keys.
+Therefore, use of an encrypted variable as described above is not allowed by Travis on pull requests.
+Only after that PR has been merged by a repo owner, during the subsequent master build, the encrypted items will work.
-    Only after that PR has been merged by a repo owner, then, during the subsequent master build, the encrypted items will work, and will be cached if THAT master build/test is successful.
-Once the encrypted item builds and caches on master, subsequent pull-request builds WILL have the cached private item in their caches, because the PR builds derive their caches from the master cache.
+    If that build and test succeeds, only then will encrypted items be cached.
+From then onward, subsequent pull-request builds WILL have the cached private item in their caches, because the PR builds derive their caches from the master cache.